PRP: Efficacy, Safety, and Cost

 Moreover, it also contains specific proteins that support the growth of your cells.

-Isolating plasma from your blood and then concentrating it helps to produce PRP.
+Isolating plasma from your blood and then concentrating it helps to produce Platelet-rich Plasma.

-The main goal of injecting PRP into the tissues having damage is to help in stimulating the production of new as well as healthy cells.
+The main goal of injecting it into the tissues having damage is to help in stimulating the production of new as well as healthy cells.

 This promotes the process of healing.